gcallah/SoftwareEngineering/md/chap7.md

 The first step should involve understanding relationships between software components and the external environment.
-This is important as it will help developers decide how to provide required system functionalities and how to structure the system to be able to communicate with its environment.
+This is important as it will help developers decide how to provide required system functions and how to structure the system to be able to communicate with its environment.
 Understanding such context also lets developers establish boundaries of the system which can help them decided what features should be implemented in the system that